MahlaEn/Mid-Wrap-Up/README.md

 You can also use JUnit tests which we provided for you in this assignment.

-Good Luck, Have Fun, Code a Lot!
+Good Luck, Have Fun, Code a Lot.